DieselRo/scroll_core/scroll_core/README.md

 # Scroll Core – Implementation Notes

 This crate implements the runtime for The Archive.
-For the vision/spec, see the `scrolls/` directory.
+For the vision/spec, see `scroll_core/docs/scrolls` for lore and specs.
 For ongoing alignment work, see `docs/alignment/` at the repo root.

 Key entry points:
 - `src/main.rs`: CLI entry